barronh/DSMACC/README.md

 #### Generate the code

 First, build a master.kpp file (e.g., [MCM input](#mcm-input)).
-In this tutorial, the master kpp file is assumed to be named master.kpp, but it can be anything (e.g., mcm.kpp, cri.kpp, etc).
+In this tutorial, the master kpp file is assumed to be named master.kpp, but it can be anything (e.g., dsmacc.kpp mcm.kpp, cri.kpp, etc).
 To build the model code, you must run `kpp` from within the `DSMACC/src` directory with the master.kpp path as the first argument and `dsmacc` as the second argument.
 For this command to be successful, you will need `KPP_HOME` set in your environment and `PATH` updated to include `${KPP_HOME}/bin`.